 As a result, the Defense Department has cancelled the TTT Program, effective October 1, 2020.
 The program is scheduled to sunset by the end of Fiscal Year (FY) 2021.
 Click here to review the national TTT Program's website's FAQs for more information.

 The Ohio Department of Education will continue to support transitioning active duty service members, currently serving reserve component service members and military veterans interested in a subsequent career in education after the national program sunsets.

--Service members and veterans interested in becoming a program participant should complete the "Program Interest" form.
+Service members and veterans interested in teaching should complete the "Program Interest" form.
 This form provides basic contact information so you can be notified directly if program funding becomes available.

 Additional program updates will be provided at www.proudtoserveagain.com as information becomes available.
 Thank you.